-A separate instruction book is provided giving information on location, conduit location and mounting of the motor(s).
-The motor(s) should be mounted on the driven machine (or as appropriate for the installation) before proceeding with wiring, set up and adjustment.
+A separate instruction book is provided giving information on location, conduit location and mounting of the motor.
+The motor should be mounted on the drive machine (or as appropriate for the installation) before proceeding with wiring, set up and adjustment.

-ELECTRICAL WIRING & INTERCONNECTIONS
+ELECTRICAL WIRING & CONNECTIONS

 All wiring shall be in accordance with the National Electrical Code and be consistent with all local codes.
 All internal electrical connections between components in the power units are made at the factory.
 When installing AF-400 drives, all connections should be checked for tightness.
 Connections may become loose in shipping or storage.
-A diagram showing the connections between the power unit and the related components is furnished with the All terminals to which the external equipment. connections are to be made are numbered on the diagram.
-The equipment should be wired as per the elementary diagram and verified by continuity tests It is recommended that as each connection or wire is connected to the equipment, it be checked off on the elementary diagram.
+A diagram showing the connections between the power unit and the related components is furnished with the equipment.
+All terminals to which the external connections are to be made are numbered on the diagram.
+The equipment should be wired as per the elementary diagram and verfied by continuity tests.
+It is recommended that as each connection or wire is connected to the equipment, it be checked off the elementary diagram.